chipjacks/chipjacks.github.io/_posts/2019-10-01-dont-quit-your-day-job.markdown

 ---
 layout: post
 title: "Don't Quit Your Day Job"
 date: 2019-10-01
 snippet: "A few takeaways from a failed venture."
 categories: posts
+preview: "/images/passion_paradox.png"
 ---

 I quit my job about a year and a half ago, having hopes of building my own